Vintage Rock Tumbler Parts

 What We Do and Do Not Sell

-We sell parts for some of the current-model rock tumblers manufactured by four companies: Thumler's, Lot-o-Tumbler and Lortone.
+We sell parts for some of the current-model rock tumblers manufactured by a few companies: Thumler's, Lot-o-Tumbler and Lortone.

 We are unable to tell you if the parts that we sell will fit tumblers made by other manufacturers.